 I know buying a guitar can be hard.
 And being new to playing, you don’t know where to even start looking.
 Furthermore, you don’t want to spend a whole bunch of money, not for your first guitar.
 I assure you, finding a guitar is not going to be as hard as you think.

-If you’re looking for a great starter guitar, the Yamaha FS800 is a great one to look at.
-This is actually one of the guitars I consistently recommend to my students.
-It has quality sound, won’t kill your wallet, and is built with the beginner in mind.
 In this article I’ll walk you through some of its features, and what they could mean for you if you decide to make this your first acoustic guitar.